-Professor Charles Heckscher is the director of the Center for Workplace Transformation.
+Distinguished Professor Charles Heckscher is the director of the Center for the Study of Collaboration in Work and Society.
 At the center, he is currently leading two primary research projects: one on the development of stakeholder systems, and a second project on the effects of teamwork in acute hospital care.

 His research focuses on organization change and its consequences for employees and unions, and on the possibilities for more collaborative and democratic forms of work.